 Disclaimer: I am not a legal expert, so I’m sharing what I’ve learned through research and my own understanding of various articles and documents, most of which I’ve linked to throughout the post below.
 This is a high-level overview and is not intended to be a technical review or expert breakdown of the matter.

 In 1969, the United States Supreme Court judged that a woman’s right to terminate her pregnancy was protected by the US constitution in a court case called Roe vs. Wade.
 The case created a “trimester” system that generally allows abortion in the first trimester and places more restrictive limitations on abortion in each successive trimester.

 Since then, certain court judgments have modified the Roe vs. Wade ruling to make it somewhat more restrictive and more difficult for people to obtain abortions depending on where they live.
-But for the most part, women’s right to abortion, particularly in the early stages of gestation, is currently protected by this legal precedent and subject to different further regulations or freedoms in different states.
+But for the most part, women’s right to abortion, particularly in the early stages of gestation, was protected by this legal precedent and subject to varying further regulations or freedoms in different states.